isomerpages/imda-oin/insights/upcoming-events/_posts/2020-07-15-eureka-globalstars-singapore-call-pitching-session.md

 •	16 July, Thur, 1600-1730 SGT / 1000-1130 CEST<br>
 Opportunities pitching by companies from the 14 participating countries.<br></p>
   <p style="text-align:center;">
-If you are interested to participate in the pitching or listen to the pitches, please register via the respective links below:<br>
+If you are interested to participate in the pitching or listen to the pitches, please register via the respective links below:<br></p>
   <p style="text-align:center;margin:auto;">
 •	Register <a href="https://docs.google.com/forms/d/e/1FAIpQLSfuGCqmYF3P2imWU0I4out-3rMlfEas2KCvZH-p_CPVYzaBGQ/viewform">HERE</a> to pitch.<br>
 •	Register  <a href="https://docs.google.com/forms/d/e/1FAIpQLSfTtHXgWnXspwBTgrADpUxskSNiIGD1DvMN2WcD-Csae84FAg/viewform">HERE</a> attend the pitching sessions. <br>